Calculating stressed area in UN and UNR bolts

 A = π / 4 (dn - 0.9743/ n)2 (1)

 dn = nominal bolt diameter (inch)

 n = 1 / p = number of threads per inch

 p = pitch (length per thread)

-Despite that reduced area reduces the braking load, coarse threads are used for clamping.
-Fine threads are weaker due to the reduced thread height.
+Despite that reduced area will reduce braking load coarse threads are used for clamping.
+Fine threads are weaker due to reduced thread height.